Class: Bunny::Session

 Should this connection recover after receiving a server-sent connection.close (e.g. connection was force closed)?

 Object which responds to #raise that will act as a session error handler.
-Defaults to Thread.current, which will raise asynchronous exceptions in the thread that created the session.
+Defaults to a Bunny::ExceptionAccumulator instance which stores exceptions for safe retrieval later.
+Can be set to Thread.current for legacy behavior (raises asynchronous exceptions in the creating thread), or any object that responds to #raise.

 • :topology_recovery_filter (Bunny::TopologyRecoveryFilter)